illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/Readme.md

         ```--upgrade``` is needed if you already installed Samna.

-    - To get a specific version, e.g. 0.7.19, you can do:
+    - If the latest version does not work for DYNAP-SE1, please use version 0.8.32.0 which has been tested with DYNAP-SE1 boards.
+To get a specific version, e.g. 0.7.19, you can do:

         ```pip install samna==0.7.19 -i https://gitlab.com/api/v4/projects/27423070/packages/pypi/simple```